 7th September 2011

 Sea Train Land is a small children's park located at Nagoya Port, a few minutes walk from Nagoyako subway station.
 Though well suited to family groups, there is nothing there to draw in most coaster enthusiasts unless they really want to get every last credit.
-Family Coaster (#1688) is a standard model junior coaster from Zamperla, though retrofitted with extra seat belts which are extremely unforgiving.
-Those of a larger disposition will not be able to close them; let the reader beware.
+Family Coaster is a standard model junior coaster from Zamperla that once operated at Expoland.
+It has been retrofitted with extra seat belts which are extremely unforgiving; those of a larger disposition will not be able to close them.